Create a Database

 }

-// a public action for creating a user
+// a public procedure for creating a user

 // it will automatically include the wallet address